RickStrahl/WestWind.WebView.HtmlToPdf/README.md

 dotnet add package westwind.webview.htmltopdf.Extended
 ```

 Note the `.Extended` package has a dependency on the base package so no need to include both.
-Both libraries have identical interfaces via these two top level classes respectively:
+Both libraries have the same base interface, other than the top level class name:

 * **HtmlToPdfHost**
 * **HtmlToPdfHostExtended**

+There are a few additional properties specific to the added functionality of the extended version, but the core processing interface is the same.

 There are 4 separate output methods:

-* PrintToPdf()  - Prints to file with a Callback
-* PrintToPdfStream() - Prints and returns a `result.ResultStream` in a Callback
-* PrintToPdfAsync() - Runs async to create a Pdf file and waits for completion
 * PrintToPdfStreamAsync() - Runs async and returns a `result.ResultStream`
+* PrintToPdfAsync() - Runs async and creates a Pdf output file
+* PrintToPdfStream() - Creates a Pdf and returns it via Callbakd in `result.ResultStream`
+* PrintToPdf()  - Creates a Pdf to file a notifies completion via Callback

 All of the methods take a file or Url as input.
 File names have to be fully qualified with a path.
 Output to file requires that you provide a filename.